 Oral health issues, such as dry mouth, gum disease, tooth decay, and tooth loss, aren’t uncommon for people with HIV.
 Therefore, it’s important to practice proper dental hygiene and keep an eye out for any changes in your oral health.

 This involves making regular appointments with your dentist and following their instructions on keeping your teeth and gums healthy.
 If you notice any changes in your teeth or mouth, be sure to let your dentist know.

 Self-care doesn’t just involve keeping your body healthy.
 Caring for your mental and emotional well-being is a crucial part of self-care with HIV.

-Members of myHIVteam use many different methods when it comes to managing their mental health.
-In the recent survey, 24 percent of members surveyed reported seeing a therapist, 15 percent reported practicing meditation and/or yoga, and 14 percent reported using a meditation or mental health app for on-the-go support.
+Members of myHIVteam use many methods when it comes to managing their mental health.
+In the survey, 24 percent of members surveyed reported seeing a therapist, 15 percent reported practicing meditation and/or yoga, and 14 percent reported using a meditation or mental health app for on-the-go support.

 In many cases, mental health conditions are treatable.
 But your doctor may not be able to tell if you’re having symptoms of anxiety or depression just from your regular visits.
 Because of this, you should pay attention to your mental and emotional health.

 You’re your own best advocate.
 If you or a loved one notices changes in your mood or behaviors, contact your doctor and ask for a referral to a mental health specialist.

 In the past, the stigma associated with HIV made it challenging for some people to remain social after their diagnosis.
 Granted, these issues are not fully eliminated.
 However, the world is quickly catching up, and having HIV no longer means social isolation.